-Success came in December 2015, when UofL announced that the living wage policy has been extended to all full-time contract workers at the university.
+Success came in December 2015, when UofL announced that the at the university.
 UofL officials approved a requirement that companies entering contracts with the university must pay their full-time staff a minimum wage of at least $10.10 per hour.
 Companies currently doing business with the university will be required to meet the new guidelines when their agreements are renewed.
 The new policy matched one implemented by the commonwealth’s executive branch in summer 2015 that mandates the higher minimum wage for many state government workers and for employees of companies doing business with the state.
 Universities were excluded from that policy.

 The Early Learning Campus (ELC) is part of the Gladys and Lewis "Sonny" Bass Louisville Scholar House Campus and is an exemplary pre-school for children of UofL faculty, staff and students, and residents of the Louisville Scholar House.
 The facility offers extended day opportunities for children aged six weeks to four years.

-- According to our Greenhouse Gas Emissions Inventory, roughly 10% of UofL's carbon footprint is due solely to commuting to campus.
+- According to our , roughly 25% of UofL's carbon footprint is due solely to commuting to campus.
 With the vast majority of commuters driving alone to campus, this represents not only a significant carbon footprint, but a considerable waste of people's time, money, and opportunities for community-building and civic engagement.
 Providing and maintaining roads and parking for commuters also represents a considerable strain on the University's land and budgetary resources.